Three Hats for Lisa

-Three Hats for Lisa a.k.a.
-One Day in London is a 1965 British musical comedy film directed by Sidney Hayers and starring Joe Brown, Sid James, Sophie Hardy, Una Stubbs and Dave Nelson.
+Three Hats for Lisa, first titled as One Day in London, is a 1965 British musical comedy film directed by Sidney Hayers and starring Joe Brown, Sid James, Sophie Hardy, Una Stubbs and Dave Nelson.
 The screenplay was by Leslie Bricusse and Talbot Rothwell.

 It was one of a number of musicals from Nat Cohen with pop stars from this period.
 Cohen had turned down a chance to make a film with The Beatles.

 Plot

 Three young Cockneys take a day off work to meet Lisa Milan, an Italian movie star, at Heathrow airport.
 She travels with them and their taxi driver in search of some typically British hats.
 The rule of the game is to steal a hat from its wearer.
-Lisa wants a bobby's helmet, a businessman's bowler, and the bearskin cap off a palace guard.
+Lisa wants a bobby's helmet, a businessman's bowler, and the bearskin cap from a palace guard.
 A musical chase ensues around Swinging Sixties London, evading press and police.